MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-wqu-overview.md

 **To view deployed OOB quality updates:**

 1. Go to [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration** > **Windows Autopatch** > **Release management**.
-2. Under the **Release Announcements** tab, you can view the knowledge base (KB) articles corresponding to deployed OOB and normal Windows quality updates.
+2. Under the **Release Announcements** tab, you can view the knowledge base (KB) articles corresponding to deployed OOB and regular Windows quality updates.

 > [!Note]
 > Announcements will be **removed** from the Release announcements tab when the next quality update is released.
 Further, if quality updates are paused for a deployment ring, the OOB updates will also be paused.